This article is updated monthly with our latest picks.

 The Intouchables (2012)

-Revolving around the unconventional friendship between a wealthy quadriplegic and his live-in caretaker, this dramedy is heartwarming, funny, and thoroughly entertaining.
+When an aristocratic Parisian man becomes a quadriplegic after a paragliding accident, he hires a young live-in caretaker who could not be more different than he.
+The film demonstrates the power of love and compassion, as the audience becomes witness to a beautiful friendship between the unlikeliest of people.
+This dramedy is heartwarming, funny, and thoroughly entertaining.
 Though you'll probably fall in love with both protagonists on their own, the bond they share together is most compelling.

 If you've loved all things Sofia Coppola since the day you saw The Virgin Suicides, brace yourself.
 Instead of being transported to 1960s Midwest American suburbia, you'll hone in on a remote Turkish village where five orphaned sisters are put on lockdown indefinitely for playing in the water with boys.
 Though quite different plot-wise, this film revolves around similar themes of the bond of sisterhood and the policing of female sexuality.